 IFRS 9 - Financial Instruments - The standard introduces new requirements to classify and measure financial assets, as well as a new expected credit loss model to recognize and measure impairment on all financial instruments.
-WorkSafeNB has invoked the temporary exemption option for the implementation of IFRS 9 and will implement the standard in conjunction with IFRS 17 - Insurance Contracts.
+WorkSafeNB has invoked the temporary exemption option for the implementation of IFRS 9 and will implement the standard in conjunction with IFRS 17 - Insurance Contracts, effective January 1, 2023.
 WorkSafeNB qualifies for the temporary exemption due to operations that consist primarily of insurance activities and the insurance liabilities are in excess of 90% of WorkSafeNB's total liabilities.
+WorkSafeNB is currently evaluating the impact that this standard will have on its consolidated financial statements.